 If you plan to advertise using Facebook or you are currently running ads on Facebook for effective engagement or perhaps you plan to use it in the future.
-There’s one great and powerful marketing tool I would like to introduce to you, it’s called Facebook Pixel.
+There’s one great and powerful marketing tool you should be using, it’s called Metal Pixel (formerly known as Facebook Pixel.)
 Facebook Pixel is a piece of code from Facebook that you can use to track how people engage with your website.
 Then, you can use this data collected to better target your ads by creating custom audiences.
 The Facebook Pixel is a must tool in getting the most out of your ads.

 Here’s everything you need to know about Facebook Pixel and how it works.